joeromero/docs/content/cartodb_js/cartodb_js.md

 #### layer.createSubLayer(layerDefinition)

 Adds new data to the current layer.
-With this method data from multiple tables can be easily visualized.
+With this method, data from multiple tables can be easily visualized.
 New in V3.

 ##### ARGUMENTS

-* **layerDefinition**: an object with the sql and cartocss that defines the data, should be like:
+* **layerDefinition**: an object with the SQL and CartoCSS that defines the data, should look like:

 ```
 sql: "SELECT * FROM table_name",